azzazzel/katacoda-scenarios/axon-quick-start/step1.md

 ## Exercise

 For the purpose of this learning scenario we'll use the Docker image.

-Go to the terminal window and type `docker run -d --name axonserver -p 8024:8024 -p 8124:8124 axoniq/axonserver`{{execute}} _(or just click on the command here)_
+👉  Go to the terminal window and type `docker run -d --name axonserver -p 8024:8024 -p 8124:8124 axoniq/axonserver`{{execute}} _(or just click on the command here)_

-This will
+This may take a while.
+It will
  - download the latest Axon Server image _(if it's not downloaded already)_
  - create a container named `axonserver`
  - start the container in the background
  - expose ports `8024` and `8124` for clients to connect

+ 👉  Run `docker logs -f axonserver`{{execute}} to watch the server logs.
+When you see the `Started AxonServer in NN.NNN seconds` message, your server is up and ready.
+You can now move to the next step.